-Furthermore, the Father calls Jesus the Son (John 9:35), not the other way around.
+Furthermore, the Father calls Jesus the Son (John 9:35) and not the other way around.
 Jesus is called the Son of Man (Matt.
 24:27); the Father is not.
 Jesus is called the Son of God (Mark 1:1; Luke 1:35); the Father is not called the Son of God.
 Jesus will sit at the right hand of God (Mark 14:62; Acts 7:56); the Father does not sit at the right hand of the Son.
 The Father appointed the Son as heir of all things (Heb.
-1:1-2), not the other way around.
-The Father has fixed the time of the restoring of the kingdom of Israel (Acts 1:7), the Son didn't.
+1:1-2) and not the other way around.
+The Father has fixed the time of the restoring of the kingdom of Israel (Acts 1:7)--the Son didn't.
 The Holy Spirit gives gifts to the Church (1 Cor.
 12:8-11) and produces fruit (Gal.
 5:22-23).
 These are not said of the Father and Son.

 So, clearly we see differences in function and roles.
 The Father sends, directs, and predestines.
 The Son does the will of the Father, becomes flesh, and accomplishes redemption.
 The Holy Spirit indwells and sanctifies the Church.

 Without these distinctions there can't be any distinctions between the persons of the Trinity; and if there are no distinctions, there is no Trinity.

 God does not change